Skip to content

 }

-You can switch providers per agent.
-A heavy orchestrator might use Claude while a fast test-runner uses Groq.
+You can switch models per agent.
+A heavy orchestrator might use opencode-go/kimi-k2.6 while a fast test-runner uses opencode/gpt-5-nano.

 Shell Configuration